 Our laboratory was established in May 2011.
 We are part of the Center for Basic and Translational Obesity Research at Boston Children's Hospital.
-The Center for Basic and Translational Obesity Research is an exciting new research program at the Division of Endocrinology at Boston Children’s Hospital and Harvard Medical School, whose goal is to improve our understanding of how people become obese or suffer from complications of obesity, and to help translate research findings into better treatments.
-The Director of the Center is Dr. Joel Hirschhorn and Drs Nada Kalaany and Nicholas Stylopoulos are the other two Faculty members of the Center.
+The Center for Basic and Translational Obesity Research is an exciting new research program in the Division of Endocrinology at Boston Children’s Hospital and Harvard Medical School.
+Our goal is to improve our understanding of how people develop obesity and other metabolic diseases, and to help translate research findings into better treatments.
+We are located on the 16th floor of the Center for Life Science Building in the Longwood Medical Area in Boston.
+We hope that this webpage will provide you with a comprehensive overview of our work and our current research activities.
+Please feel free to contact us for more information.

-2) to study weight loss surgery in order to discover new biology and understand metabolism and weight regulation.
+To study weight loss surgery in order to gain insight into the physiological mechanisms of metabolic and weight regulation.

-3) to study weight loss surgery in order to develop new, alternative, less invasive treatments for obesity.
-The projects of our laboratory focus on specific targets that could lead to the development of novel treatments for obesity and its metabolic complications.
-These new treatments will be based on specific pathways that are affected by RYGB.
+Currently, the projects of our laboratory focus on specific targets that could lead to the development of novel treatments for obesity and its metabolic complications.
+These new treatments are based on specific pathways that are affected by RYGB.

-Using animal models of weight loss surgery, we have identified potential mechanisms by which RYGB induces weight loss and resolution of complications such as diabetes and fatty liver disease.
-Our laboratory examines these mechanisms in order to develop and study drug candidates and drug combination treatments that would reproduce the effects of RYGB, using its physiologic mechanisms, without the invasiveness of surgery.
-Thus, we will eventually be able to "bypass the bypass".
+We have identified these potential pathways and mechanisms using animal models of weight loss surgery.
+We hope that by developing a better understanding of these these mechanisms, we will develop drug candidates and drug combination treatments that could reproduce the effects of RYGB, without the invasiveness of surgery.
+Thus, we will eventually be able to "bypass the bypass."